Aquatic-Drone-Testbed/ROS-USV-Packages/README.md

 1. run `git submodule update --init --recursive` to clone all the submodules
 2. run `colcon build`

-## Instruction to Build at frist time
+## Instruction to Build at first time

 1. Run the build script:
     ```bash